Working Locum Tenens

 Several variables affect locum tenens pay, including:

-Location and facility type: Facilities in rural areas generally pay locum tenens physicians more than urban facilities because it is more difficult to attract candidates to these areas.
+Facilities in rural areas generally pay locum tenens physicians more than urban facilities because it is more difficult to attract candidates to these areas.

-Specialty demand: Physicians who work in neurosurgery, vascular surgery, cardiology, anesthesiology, and emergency medicine can often expect to earn higher salaries.
+Physicians who work in neurosurgery, vascular surgery, cardiology, anesthesiology, and emergency medicine can often expect to earn higher salaries.
 However, there is an ongoing need for general surgeons, internal medicine physicians, and psychiatrists.

 Where do locum tenens physicians earn more money?

-Arkansas
+1. Arkansas

-South Dakota
+6. South Dakota

-Indiana
+9. Indiana

 Regardless of the state, most locum tenens providers earn a higher hourly wage than they did at their permanent position and can continue to pay off student loans and other expenses.

-Dr. Wendy Ballenger, an internal medicine physician and pediatrician, notes that taking temporary positions — and eliminating other expenses, like housing — gives you more income to pay off debts.
+Dr. Wendy Ballenger, an internal medicine physician and pediatrician, notes that taking temporary positions—and eliminating other expenses, like housing—gives you more income to pay off debts.

 Locum tenens helps because it takes your house payment away and allows you to work with your tax advisors.
 You can make enough money to pay for those loans.